kevinmilner/slurm_helper_scripts/README.md

 ## Tail STDOUT: stdout_job_tail.sh

 Once a job is running, to tail STDOUT (see what your job is printing to the console), use `stdout_job_tail.sh`.
 You can supply a job ID, or omit and the first running job will be found.
 When you're done, hit ctrl+c to exit.

+You can apply custom formatting to the output by setting the `SQUEUE_FORMAT` environmental variable (e.g., in your `$HOME/.bashrc script`).
+See [documentation on the syntax here](https://slurm.schedmd.com/squeue.html#OPT_format); I like this one:

+export SQUEUE_FORMAT="%.12i %.9P %.30j %.8u %.2t %.10M %.6D %R"

 ## See (or watch) submitted job status and also tail STDOUT: qtail or wqtail